Chayanon-Ninyawee/42-c-tester/README.md

 )
 ```

-These flags are applied when compiling the generated C test program.
+These flags are applied when compiling the generated test program.

 ______________________________________________________________________